Arthritis and Gout

 Over time, gout attacks may occur more often, involve more joints, have more severe symptoms and last longer.
 Repeated attacks can damage the joint.

 Some people will have only a single attack.
 However, most people who have one gout attack will have at least a second attack, although it may not occur for several years after the initial onset.
 Others may have attacks every few weeks.

 Who Is Affected By Gout?

-Gout affects more than two million Americans -- most commonly men between the ages of 40 and 50, people who are overweight, people who frequently drink alcohol and people who use diuretics ("water pills") to lower blood pressure or treat heart failure.
+Gout affects more than two million Americans -- most commonly men between ages 40 and 50, people who are overweight, people who frequently drink alcohol, and people who use diuretics ("water pills") to lower blood pressure or treat heart failure.

 When gout affects women, it usually is after menopause, especially in women who are taking certain medications.
 Less often, younger people may be affected by gout if they have been taking certain medications for long periods of time, frequently drink alcoholic beverages or have certain genetic disorders.

 In addition to diuretics, there are some medications that reduce the body's ability to flush out uric acid, thus increasing the risk for developing gout.
 These medicines include: